holoviz-topics/examples/doc/make_project.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Copy template/.projectignore and  template/anaconda-project.yml to your own project,
-then just replace NAME, DESC, MAINTAINERS, CREATED, LABELS and add the dependencies
+then just replace NAME, DESCRIPTION, MAINTAINERS, CREATED, LABELS and add the dependencies
 from step 2.

 **Labels**